xuqi2024/openflexure-microscope/docs/customisations/optics_options.md

 The recommended camera is the Raspberry Pi camera.
 The 3D printed parts work with both v1 and v2, but **only v2 is supported by the standard software.**

 We have some limited support for USB cameras such as the M12 camera, Logitech C270 webcam, or the Arducam B0196 USB webcam.
-Using a USB camera often required a teardown process that would void any warranty that came with tour camera.
+Using a USB camera often requires a teardown process that will void any warranty that came with your camera.
 Also, please note that the **USB cameras are not supported in the standard software**.

 To use other cameras check the list of RMS optics modules and basic optics modules below.
 Full documentation isn't available for all custom configurations.